-What they wanted The initial brief was about creating an open plan design so staff from different areas of the business could collaborate if required, but also work autonomously within a space for their teams.
+The initial brief was about creating an open plan design so staff from different areas of the business could collaborate if required, but also work autonomously within a space for their teams.
 A meeting room, boardroom and a couple of offices were required, but we were giving a lot of freedom in the initial design phase to guide the overall look and feel of the interior – a truly exciting experience.

 An Industrial theme

 We wanted to keep the space industrial to pay homage to the building, the area and the newspaper itself.